Designations Congruent with Things: Chapter 22

 “I know.
 I’m surprised you didn’t end up a mathematician,” Hermann says.

 “Too far afield from the in vivo experience,” Newton says.
 “Too close to mysticism.
-I am not into overly reductive modeling as a temple to mathematical aesthetics.
-I am Scully to your mathematical Mulder.”
+I’m not into overly reductive modeling as a temple to mathematical aesthetics.
+I’m Scully to your mathematical Mulder.”

-“That’s extremely offensive,” Hermann says.
-“And entirely untrue.
-I wish I could disavow all knowledge of this conversation you’re trying to start.
+“That’s extremely offensive,” Hermann informs him, “and wholly untrue.
+I wish I could disavow all knowledge of this conversation you’re trying to start.”

 “Well, we can’t both be Scully,” Newton points out.
-“How would that even work.
+“How would that work?
 Don’t get me wrong.
 I have intense love for Fox Mulder.
 Heroic fictional worship in the absence of world-view appropriation.
 That dude also knew how to take a hit.”

-“Eh,” Newton says, smiling faintly, still unimpressed enough that he hasn’t opened his eyes.
-“Scully’s a pathologist and I am a comparative anatomist, and therefore, in terms of field, I’m more Scully-ish.
-Also, anyone who references ‘the handwriting of god’ is definitely a conceptual Mulder-equivalent, even though Mulder wasn’t really into god, that was more of a Scully thing, crap, bad example, I’m clouding the issue.
+“Eh.”
+Newton smiles, still unimpressed enough that he hasn’t opened his eyes.
+“Scully’s a pathologist and I’m a comparative anatomist, so in terms of field, I’m more Scully-ish.
+Also, anyone who references ‘the handwriting of God’ is definitely a conceptual Mulder-equivalent, even though Mulder wasn’t really into God, that was more of a Scully thing.
+Crap.
+Bad example; I’m clouding the issue.
 I’m just saying.
 It’s just a thing.
-You should accept this.
+You should accept it as axiom.
 I get to be Scully.
-Also.
-I like Carl Sagan more than you because I’m pretty sure you’ve never hallucinated him, so, despite infinite nuance, case closed, I am Scully.
-I am also shorter than you.
+Also, I like Carl Sagan more than you because I’m pretty sure you’ve never hallucinated him, so, despite infinite nuance, case closed, I’m Scully.
+I’m also shorter than you.
 Now case really closed.”

 “I refuse to acknowledge the validity of any of your points.
 Neither of us are Scully,” Hermann says.
-“I have never heard of Dana Scully, in fact.
-This conversation is over, go to sleep.”
+“I’ve never heard of Dana Scully, in fact.
+This conversation is over; go to sleep.”

-“You have my brain,” Newton says, briefly opening his eyes and squinting at the glare of oncoming traffic.
-“You can’t pretend you didn’t watch the X-files with German overdubbing, illicitly, late at night, because I know someone did; it was fifty percent of both of us who did."
+“You have my brain.”
+Newton cracks his eyelids and squints at the glare of oncoming traffic.
+“You can’t pretend you didn’t watch The X-Files with German overdubbing, illicitly, late at night, because someone did; it was fifty percent of both of us who did."

 “I never did that.”